RakshaPRao/ARC/README.md

 # Hand coded solutions for tasks in Abstraction and Reasoning Corpus (ARC)

-This repository contains the solutions for hand coded solutions for the ARC for the tasks 29c11459, 746b3537, aabf363d and a699fb00.
+This repository contains hand coded solutions in the ARC for the tasks 29c11459, 746b3537, aabf363d and a699fb00.

 Solving these tasks is easy for a human but the same tasks are very hard for an AI system.
-Finding patterns without any human intervention for all these taks is beyond the current state of the art.
+Finding patterns without any human intervention for all these tasks is beyond the current state of the art.

 A complete description of the dataset, its goals, and its underlying logic, can be found in: [The Measure of Intelligence](https://arxiv.org/abs/1911.01547).